MathematicusLucian/financial-timeseries/README.md

 ## Introduction

-A Python3 FastAPI app that utilises Pandas, MatPlotLib, and Numpy (libraries), to process data fetched from [Stooq](https://stooq.com/db/) and Nasdaq free data APIs.
+A Python3 FastAPI app that utilises Pandas, MatPlotLib, and Numpy (libraries), to process data fetched from [Stooq](https://stooq.com/db/) and the [Nasdaq API](https://data.nasdaq.com/tools/python).

 ### Aim:
 To demonstrate 'panel data' time series analysis of stock data.